 Toner is a quick-absorbing liquid that helps further remove dirt particles, balances the pH of your skin, helps control acne, and removes any traces of oil from your skin.
 If you have sensitive skin, try to only use a toner every other day.
-Toners can be more harsh on the skin, but are also great for preventing acne.
+Toners can be harsher on the skin but are also great for preventing acne.

 5. Eye Cream

 Eye cream reduces or erases signs of aging from fine lines, dark circles, or wrinkles.
 Most people start using an eye cream in their 30’s, but this is a matter of personal preference.
 If the baby is keeping you up at all hours of the night, chances are, you suffer from dark circles and under-eye swelling.
 Investing in a quality eye cream can help reduce the appearance of under-eye dark spots!

 6. Spot Treatment